KataChannel/tazagroup/PHASE3_PWA_TESTING.md

-# 🚀 AccessTrade Phase 3 PWA - Testing Guide
+# 🚀 Timona Phase 3 PWA - Testing Guide

 ## Overview
-**Phase 3** of the AccessTrade Affiliate Platform has been **successfully completed** with **100% PWA implementation**.
+**Phase 3** of the Timona Affiliate Platform has been **successfully completed** with **100% PWA implementation**.
 This guide provides comprehensive testing instructions for all new Progressive Web App features including offline capabilities, push notifications, and app installation.

 ## 🏃‍♂️ Quick Start Testing